MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 > [!div class="mx-imgBorder"]
 > ![](media/search-sort-filter-add.png "Add attribute")

-## Explore the Search, sort & filter page
+## Exploring the Search, sort & filter page

 Let's explore the table on this page, going left to right: